I. Course Prefix/Number: MAT 251

 IV.
 Learning Objectives

-11. Use technology for evaluating integrals, series, and polar and parametric equations.
+10. Use technology to evaluate integrals, series, and to solve polar and parametric equations.

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),

 • helping others to cheat,

 • pretending to be someone else or having someone else pretend to be you,

 • making or accepting bribes, special favors, or threats, and